-This appointment takes place in our home office, and we do ask that, if possible, both mom and dad attend, because together they need to feel comfortable with their choice in a care provider.
+This appointment takes place in our office or over zoom, and we do ask that, if possible, both mom and dad attend, because together they need to feel comfortable with their choice in a care provider.
 We generally start off with us answering your questions that you bring along, and then we go through our paperwork answering any other questions that come up as well.
-We then send the paperwork home with you to read over in greater detail and should you choose New Birth as your care provider you can call or email us, and then send us the completed health history form so that we have a chance to look over it to be sure there are no surprises.
+We then send the paperwork home with you (or give you access to the paperwork on a locked page of the website) to read over in greater detail and should you choose New Birth as your care provider you can call or email us, and then send us the completed health history form so that we have a chance to look over it to be sure there are no surprises.

 One thing that can be helpful but not necessary is for you to bring copies of your medical records to go over at the consultation.
 Especially records including previous pregnancies and births.

-Prenatal appointments are held at our home office except for the 36 week home visit when we come to the client’s home, we go through her gathered birth supplies and tour her home and talk more in depth about her birth plans.
+Prenatal appointments are held at our office (or a few telehealth over zoom) except for the 36 week home visit when we come to the client’s home, we go through her gathered birth supplies and tour her home and talk more in depth about her birth plans.
 Also, we ask that anyone that the parents want to have at their birth attend this prenatal if at all possible, or at least send in any questions so that we can talk through them and have them cleared up before the birth.

-Appointments are always family friendly, if parents already have children, they are welcome to come to the prenatal, just plan for the appointment to take a bit longer due to possible distractions I do have a few toys in my office, but if your child has favorites, I recommend bringing them.
+Appointments are always family friendly, if parents already have children, they are welcome to come to the prenatal, just plan for the appointment to take a bit longer due to possible distractions we do have a few toys in my office, but if your child has favorites, we recommend bringing them.

 At the appointment we sit down and talk about what has happened since the last time we saw each other.
 We talk about how you are feeling, have you step on the scale, and we check vitals.
 Then we do the fun part which is feeling the baby and listening to the heartbeat.